 Are Berklee Online courses transferable to other institutions?

-Berklee Online is regionally accredited by the New England Association of Schools and Colleges, the same association that accredits our main campus and other leading academic institutions such as Harvard University and MIT.
+Berklee Online is regionally accredited by the New England Commission of Higher Education (NECHE), the same association that accredits our main campus and other leading academic institutions such as Harvard University and MIT.
 Our courses are transferable to other institutions, but it's up to the receiving institution to decide the number and types of courses that may transfer.
 We recommend getting a course pre-approved by an institution before enrolling.

 How do Berklee Online’s costs compare to other education options?